Mickey McConnell: Professional career

 The Los Angeles Dodgers drafted McConnell on the third day in the 31st round with the 944th overall pick in the 2011 MLB First Year Player Draft.
 The pick completely surprised McConnell, who had not played baseball since high school.
 "In the summers I would hit a little bit and do minor baseball stuff with my brother but nothing serious or organized," he said.
 A Dodgers scout said that the pick was not a publicity stunt, and he believed that McConnell had a career in baseball.
 McConnell affirmed that he was committed to basketball, in the NBA or overseas, but would not rule out becoming a professional baseball player in the future.

 McConnell signed with Fileni Jesi of Italy's Legadue Basket for the 2011–12 season.
 In Jesi, McConnell averaged 17.6 points and 3.4 assists.

 In 2012, he signed with Tezenis Verona for the 2012–13 season.

 On September 10, 2013, he signed with the Dallas Mavericks.
 However, he was waived on October 26.
 In November 2013, he was acquired by the Texas Legends.

 On August 11, 2014, he signed with Telekom Baskets Bonn of Germany for the 2014–15 season.
 In Bonn, he averaged 7.7 points and 3.6 assists over 19 minutes per game in Eurocup action and 8.6 points per game with 3.8 assists in 22 minutes per game in the regular season.

 McConnell would join his home state Phoenix Suns for the July 2015 Las Vegas Summer League squad averaging 4.3 points and 2.3 assists per game in 18.9 min per game.
 After Summer League, McConnell signed with Châlons-Reims.

 On July 18, 2016, McConnell signed with the Spanish team Obradoiro CAB.
 McConnell finished the season averaging 11.2 PPG and led the ACB in assists with 6.5 APG.

 For the 2017–18 campaign, McConnell signed with EWE Baskets Oldenburg of the Bundesliga.

 He spent the 2018–19 season in Élan Béarnais Pau-Lacq-Orthez, averaging 13 points, 5 assists and 3 rebounds and 35 minutes.
 On June 20, 2019, the club announced during a press conference that he would join the basketball staff of its university Saint Mary's College of California.

 The Basketball tournament

 Mickey McConnell played for Team Gael Force in the 2018 edition of The Basketball Tournament.
 In three games, he had 11.3 points per game, 3.7 rebounds per game and 5.0 assists per game.
 Team Gael Force made it to the Super 16 before falling to eventual tournament runner-up Eberlein Drive.

 Coaching career

 In July 2019, McConnell joined the coaching staff at his alma mater as an assistant coach.
+He was promoted to associate head coach in 2022.

+On March 23, 2026, McConnell was named head coach of Saint Mary's after longtime head coach Randy Bennett left to become head coach at Arizona State.